Buíque: History

 The municipality of Buíque was settled in 1752, and was originally known as Campos de Buíque.
-The name "Buíque" comes from Tupi and means "Place of Snakes".
 Buíque became a village in 1854 and a city in 1874.

 The writer Graciliano Ramos grew up in Buíque.
 At age 18, Graciliano wrote to this mother: "This is as the devil likes it: one wakes up at five in the morning and spends the day reading, smoking, eating and praying; one sleeps at nine in the evening.
 The life of an angel."

 Geography

 It is located at latitude 08º37'23" south and longitude 37º09'21" west, 798 meters above sea level, and 278 km from Pernambuco's state capital, Recife.

 The Catimbau Valley or Vale do Catimbau in Portuguese, Brazil's second largest archeological site, is located in Buíque.
 Among its attractions are beautiful canyons, over 2,000 caves, and 28 registered areas with prehistoric cave paintings.
 The Brazilian federal government has listed the valley as a Unit of Integral Conservation and Preservation.